baigelbytes1/baigelbytes/content/poems/noIngratitude.md

 Freedom is to take responsibility so the ones you love can live not waste away.

+Freedom is ownership through discipline not entitlement and victimhood!

+Freedom is to be, your very greatest you.

 Do what you can but always do your best.
 You have no right, to do anything less.